TOC Digital Speech and Debate Series 1

 Public Forum

-Debaters ought to cite evidence in a way which is representative of its claims and be able to present that evidence in full when asked by their opponents.
+Debaters must cite evidence in a way which is representative of its claims and be able to present that evidence in full when asked by their opponents.
 In addition, you should be timely and reasonable in your asking for, and receiving of, said evidence.
-I would prefer cases and arguments in the style of long form carded evidence with underlining and/or highlighting; I am extremely skeptical of paraphrasing as it is currently practiced in PF.
+I would prefer cases and arguments in the style of long form carded evidence with underlining and/or highlighting.
+I am fairly skeptical of paraphrasing as it is currently practiced in PF.

 Speaks and Ethics Violations